Julia Lohmann: Philosophy

 Some of her design focuses on animals and dead animals; concentrating on the moment when humans mentally remove themselves from an animal's death.
 Her goal is to break the mental gap that people have when considering what's on their plate and how it got there.
 Therefore, she has focused on the nastier features of the production of food in some of her work.
-Some examples are a ceiling made from the stomach of sheep, a gutted carcass cast in resin, vessels made from animal bones, and porcelain jewelry made by casting frozen baby mice.
+Some examples are a ceiling made from the stomach of sheep, a gutted carcass cast in resin, vessels made from animal bones, and porcelain jewellery made by casting frozen baby mice.
 Her work includes a couch shaped as a headless cow, made to illustrate the use of a number of hides in making a typical couch, so that the creased parts of the cow do not show.
 Whether her starting point is leather or seaweed, Lohmann's interest lies in finding capabilities in materials that no one else has.
 She says she finds it way more challenging if a material starts as something ‘typically’ beautiful.

 Works

+Hidaka Ohmu, a pavilion made of seaweed, rattan and plywood, 2020

+The 'Hidaka Ohmu' seaweed pavilion was commissioned for the Cooper Hewitt, Smithsonian Design Museum exhibition 'Partnering with Nature' at the 50th World Economic Forum in Davos-Klosters, Switzerland.
+The pavilion was designed as a space for discussions about climate change, ocean health, ocean literacy and ocean protection, as well as the role of design and biomaterials in addressing these issues.

+Oki Naganode, a sculpture made from seaweed, rattan and aluminium, 2013

+The 'Oki Naganode' is a large-scale sculpture made of Japanese Naga seaweed, treated to remain flexible and leather-like in appearance, changing colour from dark green to translucent beige as the chlorophyll in the seaweed degrades.
+The seaweed is stretched over a modular framework made of rattan and aluminium.
+The sculpture is intended to showcase the material qualities of seaweed.
+It has been acquired by MoMA and inspired the novelist Rob Magnuson Smith to write an imagined secret history of the work.

+Co-existence, an installation made of 9000 petri dishes with images of bacteria colonies, perspex, lighting, 2009

+A window installation at the Wellcome Trust headquarters in London, inspired by the microorganisms that inhabit human bodies and presents humans as multi-species ecosystems.
+It consists of two representations of reclining human figures, made of 9000 Petri dishes mounted on back-lit acrylic panels.
+The petri dishes contain images of bacteria colonies that are positioned within the artwork based on the parts of the human body in which they most commonly live.
+Viewed from afar, the installation looks like pixellated images of humans, whereas viewed close-up, the Petri dishes and the microbe images they contain come to the fore.